zeh/usfxr/README.md

 To-do/ideas
 -----------

- * Re-add export to WAV and create button
  * Add a button to export and create a Unity sound gameobject
  * Create button to copy code
  * Test in Javascript/create example